IBTTA-Blockchain-Working-Group/Lab-Group/IBTTALabGroup/README.md

 4. Connect to the cluster via terminal with the command obtained by clicking "Connect", to the right of the cluster name.
 This will let you gain access to your cluster.
 # Create and deploy network in the single-node Kubernetes cluster
 1. Clone the network files into your intended directory.
-2. Change directory into MPnetwork (cd MPnetwork), and then (ls).
-You should bee configFiles, artifacts, test_setup_blockchainNetwork.sh, and testDeleteNetwork.sh.
+2. Change directory into IBTTALabGroup (cd IBTTALabGroup), and then (ls).
+You should bee configFiles, artifacts, setup_blockchainNetwork.sh, Delete_Network.sh, and upgrade_chaincode.sh
 3. Ensure that you enable permissions for the scripts to run.
-Run commands: $ chmod +x test_setup_blockchainNetwork.sh || $ chmod +x testDeleteNetwork.sh
+Run commands: $ chmod +x setup_blockchainNetwork.sh || $ chmod +x Delete_Network.sh
-4. Deploy the network with the command $ test_setup_blockchainNetwork.sh
+4. Deploy the network with the command $ setup_blockchainNetwork.sh